 The coronavirus pandemic has intensified the need for digital financial solutions as branches close and financial services shift almost exclusively online.
-Financial institutions are already scrambling to find and implement new digital strategies that provide an edge over competitors.
-Accelerator and incubator programs can help cultivate the businesses focused on providing those business solutions.
+Financial institutions are always implementing new digital strategies that provide an edge over competitors.
+Accelerator and incubator programs can help cultivate businesses focused on providing those solutions.

-Many of the institutions creating accelerators already have expertise and experience in building, growing and capitalizing startups and can connect emerging companies with mentoring opportunities to guide their progress.
-Each of the accelerator programs offers its own unique set of features, including close relationships with industry investors, all-virtual programming and a gathering with tech innovators in Silicon Valley.
+Many of the institutions creating accelerators already have expertise and experience in building, growing, and capitalizing startups and can connect emerging companies with mentoring opportunities to guide their progress.
+Each accelerator program offers its unique set of features, including close relationships with industry investors, all-virtual programming, and a gathering with tech innovators in Silicon Valley.

 The venture capital company Y Combinator kicked off the wave of FinTech investors in 2005 with its biannual three-month startup bootcamp for early-stage outfits.
 Y Combinator seeds each participant with $125,000 and connects them with investors at its Demo Day, when the founders pitch their products and services.
 Y Combinator’s narrow focus on first-phase investment and growth sets it apart from the other FinTech supporters here.

-Takeaway: Marketers should keep a pulse on not only big-name accelerators, like Y Combinator, but also the smaller, FinTech-focused incubators.
-These startups are often in need of marketing support early on, as much of the training they receive is on running the business, not getting the word out.
+Takeaway: Marketers should keep a pulse on not only big-name accelerators, like Y Combinator but also the smaller, FinTech-focused incubators.
+These startups often need digital marketing support early on, as much of the training they receive is on running the business, not getting the word out.